influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/combine_node.md

 ### Derivative

-Create a new node that computes the derivative of adjacent points.
+Create a node that computes the derivative of adjacent points.

 ```javascript